-Our members are employed as trades and maintenance workers, customer service representatives, accountants, administration assistants, billing and records agents, communications staff, drafters, programmer analysts, technologists, power-line workers, technicians, clerks, skilled trades workers, atomic energy workers, call centre staff and workers.
+Our members are employed as trades and maintenance workers, customer service representatives, accountants, administration assistants, billing and records agents, communications staff, drafters, programmer analysts, technologists, power line workers, technicians, clerks, skilled trades workers, atomic energy workers and call centre workers.

 In the public sector, CUPE represents energy workers at all three levels of government.
-At the municipal level CUPE represents workers at local distribution companies (EPCOR in Edmonton, Enmax in Calgary, and a dozen local distribution companies (LDCs) across Ontario, such as Toronto Hydro and Greater Sudbury Hydro).
-Provincially, CUPE has workers at both provincial crown utilities (including Manitoba Hydro, Hydro-Québec, and Ontario Power Generation) and the Ontario provincial safety authority (Ontario Electrical Safety Authority).
+At the municipal level CUPE represents workers at local distribution companies (EPCOR in Edmonton, ENMAX in Calgary and a dozen local distribution companies (LDCs) across Ontario, such as Toronto Hydro and Greater Sudbury Hydro).
+Provincially, CUPE has workers at both provincial crown utilities (including Manitoba Hydro, Hydro-Québec and Ontario Power Generation) and provincial safety and regulatory authorities.

-Finally, at the federal level CUPE represents workers in production and research as well as those at regulatory Crown corporations (Atomic Energy of Canada Limited).
+Finally, at the federal level, CUPE represents workers in production and research as well as those at regulatory Crown corporations (Atomic Energy of Canada Limited).